Concolic Testing on Individual Fairness of Neural Network Models: Evaluation

-\paragraph{RQ1: What is the performance of PyCT in checking discriminatory instances on a single PA?} In this experiment, we provide PyCT with 1500 random samples from the input domain.
+\paragraph{RQ1: How does PyCT single-instance witness search perform on a single PA?} In this experiment, we use 1500 benchmark instances as seed inputs for PyCT.
 We evenly distribute these samples among 30 subprocesses for parallel processing.
 Each subprocess independently performs discriminatory instance checking on its assigned 50 samples.
-If any subprocess finds a discriminatory instance, the checking terminates and the time is recorded.
-We present the results below, where column ``UW'' indicates whether PyFair successfully identifies discrimination in the random samples.
+We present the results in Table~\ref{tab:rq1}, where column ``UW'' indicates whether PyCT or Fairify found an unfairness witness in the reported run.

 We compare our tool with Fairify~\citep{biswas2023fairify}, a state-of-the-art constraint-based fairness verifier, over the same PAs on the same datasets.
 Fairify identifies discriminatory instances for 19 models with a timeout of 1800 seconds, as shown in column ``Fairify UW''.
-Detailed information from PyCT is also provided: ``\#test'' indicating the total number of instances tested on the model (randomly selected from the dataset), and ``\#sat'' and ``\#unsat'' reflect the feasibility of path constraints, offering valuable insights into the overall viability of these constraints within the model.
+Detailed information from PyCT is also provided: ``\#test'' indicates the total number of instances tested on the model, and ``\#sat'' and ``\#unsat'' count feasible and infeasible solver queries during the run.
 For instance, in the case of AC5, PyCT identifies its discriminatory instance right after the first test sample.
 It locates this instance after making 80 branch exploration attempts (the sum of \#sat and \#unsat).
 The SAT outcomes indicate the number of successful explorations, while the UNSAT ones indicate the visited hidden nodes that do not impact the output.

-We conclude that it is effective for PyCT to perform discriminatory instance checking.
-However, in some cases, it takes a long time to test a large number of samples, e.g., for GC4 and GC5, possibly due to insufficient sample diversity.
+Compared with Fairify on the same protected attributes, PyCT finds witnesses in more of the listed benchmark models.
+The comparison is not uniformly favorable, since Fairify reports a witness for GC4 where PyCT does not.
+We therefore interpret the result as evidence of complementary witness-finding ability rather than as a uniform dominance claim.
+In some cases, PyCT takes a long time to test many samples, e.g., for GC4 and GC5, possibly due to insufficient seed diversity.
 In the subsequent experiment, we attempt to address this limitation using 2-DNN.